 George Washington gave double rations of rum to the soldiers to mark the holiday in 1778.

-Massachusetts became the first state to make July 4th an official state holiday in 1781.
+Massachusetts became the first state to make the 4th of July an official state holiday in 1781.

 Three U.S. presidents have died on the holiday.
 John Adams and Thomas Jefferson both died just a few hours apart on July 4, 1826 — the 50th anniversary of the signing of the Declaration of Independence — and James Monroe died on July 4th, 1831.

-The U.S. didn’t make July 4th a federal holiday until 1870, and it wasn’t until 1941 that Congress approved July 4th as a paid holiday to federal employees.
+The U.S. didn’t make the 4th of July a federal holiday until 1870, and it wasn’t until 1941 that Congress approved July 4th as a paid holiday to federal employees.

-More than 14,000 firework displays occur each July 4th across the country.
+More than 14,000 firework displays take place on the 4th of July across the country.

 The largest fireworks display is the Macy’s Fourth of July Spectacular in New York City.
 The display uses 75,000 lbs of fireworks and lasts about thirty minutes.
 Approximately 2 million people attend the celebration.